These are the most expensive private jets owned by celebrities

 Reports suggest that Ye’s aircraft is a gift he received from Team Adidas for his hugely successful Yeezy brand in 2018.
 But a 2018 Forbes report suggests that it might belong to Las Vegas Sands Corp., controlled by billionaire Sheldon Adelson.
 While Adelson passed away in 2021, part of his fortune was inherited by his widow Miriam Adelson.

 Forbes also identified the aircraft as a Boeing 747SP model, a smaller version of the original Boeing 747-100 but with more range than its cousin.
-The report concluded that even if it is a gift from Adidas, it would be less than USD 10 million.
+The report concluded that even if it is a gift from Adidas, it would be less than USD 10 million (INR 82 crore approx.).

 Frequently Asked Questions (FAQs)